palprz/dictionary/README.md

-## Dictionary [February 2017]
+## Dictionary [February - May 2017]

 Desktop application for read, write, edit and remove translations.

 This application isn't a big one and the main goal isn't containing unique/revealing solutions.
 The goals for this project are:
 1. Gather new skills with using new technologies:
-	- JavaFX (create modern view instead of ugly solution which I could get by using Swing)
+	- JavaFX (create modern view instead of ugly solution which I could get with using Swing)
 	- NoSQL database (MongoDB) for Java

 2. Get bigger experience with using GitHub/tools dedicated for it: